Inpatient Rehab in Connecticut

 Connecticut Renaissance Inc West - Waterbury, CT

-Connecticut Renaissance Inc West is an inpatient rehab situated in Waterbury, Connecticut.
+Connecticut Renaissance Inc West is an inpatient drug and alcohol rehab situated in Waterbury, Connecticut.

 Location: 466 West Main Street, Waterbury, CT 06702 in New Haven County